Thomas Johnson (Irish politician): Politician

 He was later elected a TD for Dublin County to the Third Dáil at the 1922 general election and remained leader of the Labour Party until 1927.
 As such, he was Leader of the Opposition in the Dáil of the Irish Free State, as the anti-treaty faction of Sinn Féin refused to recognise the Dáil as constituted.
 He issued a statement of support for the Government of the 4th Dáil when the Army Mutiny threatened civilian control in March 1924.

 Later life

 Johnson is the only Leader of the Labour Party who served as Leader of the Opposition in the Dáil.
 He lost his Dáil seat at the September 1927 general election, and the following year he was elected to Seanad Éireann, where he served until the Seanad's abolition in 1936.

 In 1896 he met Marie Tregay, then a teacher in St. Multose's National school, outside Kinsale.
-A native of Cornwall, she had advanced political views.
 They married in 1898 in Liverpool.
 Their only son born in 1899, Frederick Johnson, became a well-known actor.
 Thomas Johnson died on 17 January 1963 at 49 Mount Prospect Avenue, Clontarf, Dublin.

 Each summer, Labour Youth holds the "Tom Johnson Summer School" to host panel discussions, debates and workshops.